Quix-iPod/dankcord-stuff/rules.md

 14. Language
     This server is an English-speaking only server.
 It allows us to moderate the server without misunderstandings in language.

+15. Drugs
+    This server does not allow any sort of discussions involving drugs or other substances.

 Punishment Guidance
     Generally, we operate on a 3-strikes-you're-out system, starting with a warning, mute (length up to mod discretion) and finally a temporary or permanent ban.